 James Bay United Church, Victoria, B.C.

-Please join us after the concert for an informal Q&A with the composers.
+Please join us after the concert for an informal Q&A.

 For the final show of the 2018-2019 season, the APTL Ensemble will perform Antoine Beuger‘s now is the moment to learn hope (2017).
 This work is inspired by, and takes its title from, a public address that John Holloway gave at the Rediscovering the Radical Conference, held in Liverpool in 2016.
 In the score, Antoine quotes the following passage from Holloway’s address:

 Now is the moment to learn hope.

 Now, when there seems so little ground for hope;

 Now, when refugees and migrants are drowning in the sea;

 Now, when racism and fascism are surging in Europe and North America and elsewhere;